‘World’s Sexiest Nurse’ Lauren Drain Flaunts Her Curves In A Skimpy Bodysuit In Throwback Pics

 The first one was posted to her main Instagram account, @laurendrainfit.
 In her caption, the former cardiac nurse highlighted her exercise program, and encouraged her followers to sign up for her six-week course.
 It’s little doubt that many of her fans are likely going to be inspired by the picture, which was sure to show off her incredibly sculpted figure.

 The pose is very similar to the original photo, as Lauren pops her hip to the side in both snaps, which gives her audience a great look at her incredible curves.
-However, this time she is angled slightly away from the camera, giving followers more of a view of her derriere and cleavage from the side than in her first shot.
+However, this time she is angled slightly away from the camera, giving followers more of a view of her hips and cleavage from the side, compared to her initial shot.

 In addition, she now stands in front of a window so that she gains an angelic backlit effect.
 She has placed her hand underneath her chin, giving the photo a slightly sweet and shy vibe.